Tree surveys and hedgerow survey

 - Approval of Reserved Matters Applications

-- Removal or Variation of Conditions (Minor material Amendment/S.73 Applications)
+- Removal or Variation of Conditions (Minor material amendments, also know as S.73 Applications)

 Please remember, it is much easier to think about existing trees at an early stage when planning a project.

-A tree survey must be submitted where there are trees within a proposed planning application site, or on land adjacent to an application site that could influence or be affected by the development (this should include trees in neighbouring gardens or street trees that are within falling distance of the application site boundary).
+A tree survey must be submitted where there are trees within a proposed planning application site, or on land adjacent to an application site that could influence or be affected by the development.

 Information will be required on which trees are to be removed and retained and the means of protecting those to be retained during construction works.

-This information should be prepared by a qualified arboriculturist in accordance with British Standard 5837: 2012 Trees in relation to design, demolition and construction recommendations.
+This information should be prepared by a qualified arboriculturist in accordance with British Standard 5837: 2012 (or any subsequent updates) Trees in relation to design, demolition and construction recommendations.

 The survey must include:

-A topographical survey showing the exact locations of the tree(s)
+- A topographical survey plan showing the exact locations of the tree(s)

 - a reference number for each tree or group to be recorded on the tree survey plan